 For the filling:

-• 1 tablespoon maple syrup (you can substitute coconut or brown sugar)
+- 1 tablespoon maple syrup (you can substitute with coconut or brown sugar)

-*If you want to save doing it at home and replace the sugo with a natural tomato sauce, in the pantry section we have an authentic pomodoro sauce from Italy that is the most natural and healthy (it is 100% squeezed tomato juice, nothing more ).
+*If you want to save yourself the trouble of making it at home and replace the juice with a natural tomato sauce, in the pantry section we have an authentic tomato sauce from Italy that is extremely natural and healthy (it is 100% squeezed tomato juice, nothing more).

 To serve (optional):